Gozzim/mod-globalchat/README.md

 - `.gunmute` - Unmute a player in the GlobalChat
 - `.ginfo` - Get information about player (Mutes, etc.)
 - `.galliance` or `.ghorde` - Chat in Faction GlobalChat (if Faction specific chats are enabled)
+- `.gblacklist` - Add, Remove or Reload Phrases to and from the Blacklisted Profanities in the GlobalChat

 ## Installation
 ```